Skip to content

 Repetitiveness should be eliminated.

-2. There was no discernable protagonist.
+2. There was no discernible protagonist.

 There needs to be a protagonist’s point of view.
 The young reader needs to know who is telling the story.